7105 West 44th Ave.

 It’s a statistically proven fact that women tend to live longer than men, and experts say they are 50 percent more likely than men to need long-term care.
 Because of this, married women should be involved in all aspects of retirement planning and budgeting of the couple’s pensions, Social Security, and savings, as well as their long-term care options.
-Couples should especially consider purchasing a long term care policy in the older spouse’s name to preserve their savings
+Couples should especially consider purchasing a long-term care policy in the older spouse’s name to preserve their savings.

 According to The Office on Women’s Health, more than 50 million American women are postmenopausal, and within the next 20 years, this number is expected to increase to 60 million.
 As postmenopausal women head into retirement, they should be aware of special health and dietary needs.
 The Centers for Disease Control and Prevention recommends women keep up-to-date with health screenings such as mammograms and colorectal cancer tests.
 Women experience an increased risk of heart disease, osteoporosis, and certain types of cancer.
-This is a time when a diet rich in fiber and calcium, along with plenty of exercise, can improve your overall health.
+This is a time when a diet rich in fiber and calcium, along with plenty of exercises, can improve your overall health.

 What If My Spouse and I Don’t Retire At the Same Time?

 Couples in this situation have a unique opportunity to receive health benefits coverage from the working spouse’s employer if offered.
 When planning for retirement, base your timeframe on the younger spouse.
-Both spouses should be involved in benefits planning, in case one spouse dies, the other can be well informed to make sound financial decisions for their future.
+Both spouses should be involved in benefits planning; in case one spouse dies, the other can be well informed to make sound financial decisions for their future.